-Currently Dr. Cantu’s professional responsibilities include those of Medical Director and Director of Clinical Research, Dr. Robert C. Cantu Concussion Center at Emerson Hospital in Concord, Massachusetts, Clinical Professor of Neurology and Neurosurgery, Clinical and Therapeutics Leader AD and Center for the Study of Traumatic Encephalopathy, Boston University School of Medicine, Boston, MA; Founding member and Medical Director Concussion Legacy Foundation, Boston, MA; Adjunct Professor Exercise and Sport Science and Medical Director National Center for Catastrophic Sports Injury Research, University of North Carolina, Chapel Hill, NC; Co-Director, Adjunct Staff Department Neurosurgery and Senior Advisor Brain Injury Center Children’s Hospital Boston, Boston, MA; Boston, Chief of Neurosurgery Service and Director of Sports Medicine at Emerson Hospital in Concord, Massachusetts.
+Currently Dr. Cantu’s professional responsibilities include those of Medical Director and Director of Clinical Research, Dr. Robert C. Cantu Concussion Center at Emerson Hospital in Concord, Massachusetts, Clinical Professor of Neurology, Clinical and Therapeutics Leader AD and Center for the Study of Traumatic Encephalopathy, Boston University School of Medicine, Boston, MA; Founding member and Medical Director Concussion Legacy Foundation, Boston, MA; Adjunct Professor Exercise and Sport Science and Medical Director National Center for Catastrophic Sports Injury Research, University of North Carolina, Chapel Hill, NC; Co-Director, Adjunct Staff Department Neurosurgery and Senior Advisor Brain Injury Center Children’s Hospital Boston, Boston, MA; Boston, Chief of Neurosurgery Service and Director of Sports Medicine at Emerson Hospital in Concord, Massachusetts.
 He serves on the Medical Science Committee of the National Collegiate Athletic Association Student/Athlete Concussion Injury Litigation Settlement and also on the NCAA Concussion Safety Advisory Group.
 He has served as a Neurosurgery Consultant to the Boston College Eagles Football Team and Boston Cannon’s Professional Lacrosse Team as well as the Co-Director of the Neurological Sports Injury Center at Brigham and Women’s Hospital in Boston, Massachusetts.
 He has authored over 508 scientific publications, including 34 books on neurology and sports medicine, in addition to numerous book chapters, peer-reviewed papers, abstracts and free communications, and educational videos.
 He has served as associate editor of Medicine and Science in Sports and Exercise and Exercise and Sports Science Review, and on the editorial board of The Physician and Sports Medicine, Clinical Journal of Sports Medicine, and Journal of Athletic Training.
 In 2003 Dr. Cantu became the section head for the Sports Medicine Section of Neurosurgery.

 He grew up in the northern California community of Santa Rosa.
 In 1960, he received his B.A. degree from the University of California Berkley where he pitched on the varsity baseball team.
 Jointly, in medical school and graduate school, he received his M.A. degree in endocrinology in 1962, and in 1963, his M.D. from the University of California Medical School in San Francisco.
 Following a surgical internship at Columbia-Presbyterian Hospital in New York City in 1963-1964, he began a neurosurgery residency at Massachusetts General Hospital in Boston, and simultaneous position of research fellow in physiology at Harvard Medical School.
 Upon completion of his residency in 1968, he joined the neurosurgery staff at MGH, where his practice and laboratory were located, while assuming the position of acting assistant director of neurosurgery and director of pediatric neurosurgery at Boston City Hospital.
 While working for five years in academic neurosurgery with Harvard Hospitals, Dr. Cantu simultaneously entered private neurosurgery practice at the suburban Emerson Hospital in Concord, Massachusetts where he currently serves as Chairman Department of Surgery, Chief Neurosurgical Service and Director Service of Sports Medicine and Medical Director and Director of Clinical Research at the Dr. Robert C. Cantu Concussion Center.